asafiw/simloud-docs/docs/Simloudfiles/simloudfile.yaml.md

 # Simloudfile.yaml

-Dynamic configuration file that is responsible for deploying different components of the infrastructure.
+A dynamic configuration file which is responsible for deploying different components of the infrastructure.

 ### Full `SimloudFile.yaml` file :